crazy-max/swarm-cronjob/README.md

 ```
 $ cd /opt
-$ wget -qO- https://github.com/crazy-max/swarm-cronjob/releases/download/1.0.0/swarm-cronjob_1.0.0_linux_x86_64.tar.gz | tar -zxvf - swarm-cronjob
+$ wget -qO- https://github.com/crazy-max/swarm-cronjob/releases/download/v1.0.0/swarm-cronjob_1.0.0_linux_x86_64.tar.gz | tar -zxvf - swarm-cronjob
 ```

-After getting the binary, it can be tested with `swarm-cronjob --help` or moved to a permanent location.
+After getting the binary, it can be tested with `./swarm-cronjob --help` or moved to a permanent location.
 When launched manually, swarm-cronjob can be killed using `Ctrl+C`:

 ```
-$ swarm-cronjob --help
+$ ./swarm-cronjob --help
 usage: swarm-cronjob [<flags>]

 Create jobs on a time-based schedule on Swarm.
 More info on